DominoKit/domino-cli/README.md

 # domino-cli
-CLI tool to generate domino projects and modules.
+CLI tools to generate domino projects and modules.

 ### How to install:

-navigate to [releases](https://github.com/DominoKit/domino-cli/releases) then download and install tour preferred package.
+navigate to [releases](https://github.com/DominoKit/domino-cli/releases) then download and install your preferred package.

-**npm** users can install the cli tool by executing `npm i dominokit`

 ### Usage :